LOVE IS A MOVING TARGET

 Isa was not a suspicious person, not anymore.
 It might seem counter-intuitive for an alpha werewolf, but she surrounded herself with people leery of strangers and she trusted them to have her back.
 She couldn’t be an effective leader if she spent most of her time questioning the motives of others.
 She had werewolf senses, and they were quite helpful at detecting the motives of strangers ...and friends ...and mates.

 Isa gazed at Wren as they drove.
-The further from Belle Haven they got, the more suspicious Isa grew.
-She couldn't help it.
+The farther from Belle Haven they got, the more suspicious Isa grew.
+She couldn’t help it.
 He was acting weird.
-He'd never given her reason to doubt him, not once in the years they’d been together but tonight he was setting off all kinds of alarm bells and it was making her wolf crazy.
+He’d never given her reason to doubt him, not once in the years they’d been together, but, tonight, he was setting off all kinds of alarm bells and it was making her wolf crazy.
 What was happening?
 Was it about their fight a few weeks ago?

 He glanced over, flashing her that cocky grin that still made her knees weak.
 “Yeah, why wouldn’t it be?”